onfido/onfido-sdk-ui/README.md

   - `documentTypes` (object)

     The list of document types visible to the user can be filtered by using the `documentTypes` option.
 The default value for each document type is `true`.
-If `documentTypes` only includes one document type, users will not see both the document selection screen and country selection screen and instead will be taken to the capture screen directly.
+If `documentTypes` only includes one document type, users will not see either the document selection screen or the country selection screen and instead will be taken to the capture screen directly.

     #### Configuring Country